sanger-pathogens/chado-tools/README.md

 Download the latest release from this github repository, or clone the repository to obtain the most recent updates.

-Modify the file with [default connection settings](pychado/data/defaultDatabase.yml) such that it contains the settings for and existing PostgreSQL database server to which you can connect.
+Modify the file with [default connection settings](pychado/data/defaultDatabase.yml) such that it contains the settings for an existing PostgreSQL database server to which you can connect.

 Then run the tests: